SyndicateProtocol/awesome-syndicate/README.md

 # awesome-syndicate

+Syndicate is building the infrastructure to power the next wave of web3 platforms and products at scale.
+Developers can leverage Syndicate’s infrastructure to abstract web3’s complexity, so your team can spend less time managing complex web3 infrastructure and more time building an exceptional end-to-end experience for your customers.

-Explore a curated collection of resources, tools and applications centered around Syndicate's Transaction Cloud.
-Our repository is a space that welcomes innovative contributions and ideas.
+Below you can explore a curated collection of applications, integrations and documentation centered around Syndicate's stack.

-If you're interested in sharing feedback, feel free to open an issue or initiate a pull request.
+Interested in getting started?
+Create a free account [here](https://dashboard.syndicate.io/signup).

 ## Applications & Examples
 - [On-chain Cows](https://github.com/WillPapper/On-Chain-Cow-Farcaster-Frame)